 You can tell that this is a place made with love.

-I also liked the fact that the staff already provides you everything you need: comfortable (and very cute) traditional bathrobes and towels.
-There are several rest rooms and shower rooms, so people won’t have to queue (in case of huge crowds).
-These rooms are replete with body wash, shampoo and conditioner so there’s no need to bring any of these things when you visit.
+I also liked the fact that the staff already provides you everything you need, including comfortable (and very cute) traditional bathrobes and towels.
+There are several rest rooms and shower rooms, so we didn’t have to queue especially when washing up.
+There are body wash, shampoo and conditioner, so we didn’t have to bother bringing these before our visit.

 Hali’s mom tried a full-body scrub, where she got massaged, scrubbed with lemon oil and sugar and then coated with banana leaves.
 She loved it.
 I would like to try that next time; I was cautious of how much to spend because everything here is a bit on the pricey end, with massages starting at P700+ and body scrubs at P1200+.